 When distinguishing sales leaders from sales managers, titles do not tell the whole story.
 It is possible that a person with a sales leadership title, like Vice President of Sales, is not a sales leader.
-A person with the title of Sales Manager may be a sales leader, but this is not always the case.
+A person with the title of sales leader vs sales manager may be a sales leader, but this is not always the case.
 Sometimes a sales manager is nothing more than a sales manager.
-The difference between a sales leader and a sales manager is how they engage with their teams.
+The difference between a sales leader vs sales manager is how they engage with their teams.

 Sales Leader versus Sales Manager: Vision